abealsileshi/Computer-Systems/README.md

 Piazza: for any questions regarding the course

 Zoom: for lectures, recitations, interview grading meetings, and office hours

-What is Piazza?
-Like a classroom, it is a place to ask questions, discuss learning strategies, explore related topics, support your classmates, and contribute to the class.
-Like a classroom blackboard, all students must read and follow the instructor posts for the course and content information, and announcements.

-How do we use Piazza?
-It is used for participation grading - see your class syllabus for details It is a place to practice professional collaboration strategies.
-Instructors may not reply to all inquiries and let other students answer.
-Many instructors will use Piazza as a reference in the future for a letter of recommendation.

-What Piazza is not?
-A 24-hour helpdesk or answer forum.
-A robot tutor.
-A personal blog.
-A place for others to completely debug your code.

-Posts and questions about classwork should be content-specific and reflect an effort on the student’s behalf.
-Sample questions that are not content-specific and hence not appropriate: Please tell me how to do #6 Explain #6 I’m lost on #6, Help!

-Sample questions that are content specific: I applied the technique from the video to #6, but I get an answer that is too large, could my loop be incorrect?
-In the video lecture, I understand the algebra steps in #6, but why is 0! =1?
-Is anyone else getting different answers to #6?
-It seems to depend on which method I use. (notice the student is not posting the solution)

-Any post that interferes with fellow student learning is not acceptable.

-Any posts, regardless of intent, that could cause abuse, obstruction, disruption, or interference with student learning, including posts that are disrespectful, aggressive, distracting, or inappropriate, will be saved and deleted at the discretion of the course instructor.
-Such comments will be reported to the Student Conduct & Conflict Resolution.
-Please note that there are many ways a post can interfere with student learning.
-If you have doubts about your message, please edit.
-For example, sarcasm doesn’t translate well into text and could be a problem.
-Additionally, calling out specific students’ performance or telling others how to do/work around a problem (ie: Hardcoding or providing links to answers)

-What are ZOOM Office Hours?
-It is much like a classroom.
-It is a live web session to ask questions, explore further, discuss strategies, explore related topics, and support your classmates and contribute to the class.
-Office hours are optional.

-How do we use ZOOM Office Hours?
-Discuss class content directly with the instructor and other students.
-Practice professional collaboration strategies.
-Instructors may use break-out groups or/and guide discussions, at their discretion.
-Instructors decide which topics will be discussed based on what will optimize learning.
-Please wear clothes and be aware of your environment.

-What are ZOOM Office Hours not?
-Answer forum.
-Tutoring session.
-Instructors cannot help you completely debug your code.
-The instructor may not reply to all inquiries and let other students speak as appropriate.

-Questions should be specific and reflect an effort on the student’s behalf.
-Sample questions that are not content-specific and hence not appropriate.
-Tell me how to do #6 Please explain #6 I’m lost on #6, Help!

-Sample questions that are content-specific.
-I applied the technique from the video to #6, but I get an answer that is too large, could my loop my incorrect?
-In the video lecture, I understand the algebra steps in #6, but why is 0! =1?
-Is anyone else getting different answers to #6?
-It seems to depend on which method I use. (notice the student is not sharing the solution)

-Any behavior that interferes with student learning or university activities is not acceptable.

-Any behavior, regardless of intent, that could cause abuse, interference, obstruction, disruption, or interference with student learning, including comments that are disrespectful, aggressive, distracting, off-topic, or inappropriate, will not be tolerated and may result in being muted, at the instructor’s discretion.
-Such behavior will be reported to Student Conduct and Conflict Resolution.
-For example, dominating group discussions can inhibit others' opportunities to learn and will not be allowed.

 Textbook and Material
 Computer Systems, A Programmer’s Perspective, 3rd Edition by Bryant and O’Halloran.